What Is Fell Running? 2023 Ultimate Guide

 What’s the Difference Between Fell running and Cross Country Running?

 A rookie runner may not be able to handle the distance; it’s recommended that they start with fell running first before moving on to cross-country running later.
-In addition, rookie runners should put on clothes appropriate for outdoor activities, like sweatpants, comfortable sneakers, and weather-appropriate clothing, such as a raincoat or poncho.
+In addition, rookie runners should wear clothes appropriate for outdoor activities, like sweatpants and comfortable sneakers, and weather-appropriate clothing, such as a raincoat or poncho.

 What do Beginners Consider Before Fell Running Races?

 Before entering a fell running race, it is crucial to check the kit regulations.
 The best kits to have include: a waterproof jacket, waterproof trousers, a map of the route, a head torch for night races or poor visibility, and a compass.
 It is also advisable to bring emergency food and an emergency blanket with you in case of inclement weather conditions or other circumstances that affect your ability to continue running.

 In cold weather, eat warm foods to keep your energy up.
 Stay hydrated at all times with a drink with sugar before you’re thirsty.
 Eat before you’re hungry, and plan for the day’s calories, so you don’t get low blood sugar or confused when navigating.
 Fell athletes use a waist pack or ‘bum bag’ to access their supplies easily.
 Veloforte Mixed Bites are perfect for fell running as they can be eaten one piece at a time without struggle.